 The CLT is another test besides the ACT and SAT you can use to enter university.
 They test knowledge from more of a classical perspective and differ from the SAT and ACT in that they’re not so aligned with common core standards and are not focused on just testing you for admission into college.

-Although not all colleges accept the CLT, there is a large number that will.
-You can see the full list of universities that accept the CLT here.
+Although not all colleges accept the CLT, a large number will.
+You can see the complete list of universities that acknowledge the CLT here.

 GED – General Educational Development Test